What types of Surf are there, which one is yours?

 Dropknee

 This is a mode for those who love to surf on their knees on the bodyboard.
-You can ride up to the waves lying on the board and, as soon as you take hold of them, you will be able to move your knees until they are under your body, bending your leg forward with your foot.
+You can ride up to the waves lying on the board and, at the moment you take hold of them, you will be able to move your knees until you leave them under your body, bending your leg forward with your foot.

 Stand – up